 After about 2 hours of hiking in the rain, we made it to Moriah Mountain.
 The actual summit of Moriah is down the Carter Moriah Trail – a siding to the AT.
 From the juncture, it looks pretty intimidating.
 There is a very steep rocky scramble up the first 100 feet, but then it evens out.
 The winds were strong and the clouds were thick at the summit. there was no view for us.

 We started heading down the Appalachian Trail.
-The AT over the next mile follows the Kenduskeag Trail, then splits off to the Rattle River Trail.
+The AT follows the Kenduskeag Trail for about a mile, but then follows the Rattle River Trail all the way to Route 2.
 The descent starts off steep and rocky and meanders through a few wet bogs.
 After dropping a few thousand feet, things level out.
 The last few miles of the Rattle River Trail are nice and smooth.

 We stopped at Rattle River Shelter and had some snacks.
 We waited a while for the whole group to get back together.
 I don’t like to let people fall too far behind.
 This is selfish.
 If someone in my group goes missing, I don’t want to walk back too far to find them.

 Rattle River was a nice shelter with plenty of tent space.
 This is one of the free lean-to shelters maintained by the forest service, not the Appalachian Mountain Club.
-It isn’t too far from the road, so it might get noisy visitors.
+This shelter isn’t too far from the road and might get noisy visitors.

 In a few more miles, we arrived at US 2 outside of Gorham.
 From here, there is a 0.7 mile road walk to the trail parking at Hogan Road.
 Along the way we passed Rattle River Hostel and crossed the Androscoggin River.

 This section of the Appalachian Trail was easier than I had expected.
-I had heard a lot of intimidating stories, but it turns out that those pertain to the Wildcats and not the entire trail.
-Perhaps it was because I spent almost the whole summer hiking, but I found much of this route to be very manageable and felt a little silly breaking it up into 3 days.
+I had heard a lot of intimidating stories.
+It turns out that those pertain to the Wildcats and not the entire trail.
+I found much of this route to be very manageable and felt a little silly breaking it up into 3 days.